 Therapy for Change is located in Plymouth, within easy reach for West Devon and East Cornwall, and is a private practice run by Dr Rachel Clarke.
 Therapy and counselling, including CBT and EMDR, is provided in a safe and supportive environment.
 The overall aim is to provide the psychotherapy which best suits you.

-Rachel is a Registered Clinical Psychologist, an accredited Cognitive Behavioural Therapist (CBT), and an accredited Eye Movement Desensitization Reprocessing (EMDR) Practitioner.
-Research has established that CBT and EMDR are effective.
+Research has established that CBT and EMDR are effective therapies.
 Both are recommended by the National Institute for Health and Clinical Excellence (NICE).
 If you would like to know more about CBT, EMDR or the research there are links from the qualifications page.

 Psychotherapy and counselling can help with: